zacanger/niddesa/text/generated-translations/cullaniddesa/20-chinese-google.md

 Because of that, the single enlightened person said:

-"It’s like a huge bamboo being entangled together: whoever follows his children and wives,
+"It's like a huge bamboo being entangled together: whoever follows his children and wives,

 Like a bamboo shoot that is not stuck, it should walk alone like a rhino horn. "